microsoft/Olive/docs/source/features/cli.rst

 3. Olive commands also accept a local PyTorch model as an input model.
 You can specify the model file path using the ``-m model.pt`` option, and the associated model script using the ``--model_script script.py`` option.
 For example, ``olive capture-onnx-graph -m model.pt --model_script script.py``.

+4. A model from AzureML registry can be directly used as an input model.
+For example ``-m azureml://registries/<registry_name>/models/<model_name>/versions/<version>``.

+5. An ONNX model available locally can also be used as an input for the Olive commands that accept ONNX model as an input.

 Olive reserves several function names to provide specific inputs for the PyTorch model.
 These functions should be defined in your model script:

 - **Model Loader Function (`_model_loader`)**: